AymanProjects/flutter-flavorz/README.md

 All environments that are defined inside 'env_config' must be also defined here as well.
 For example:

-Given an 'env_config,json' file like this:
+Given an 'env_config.json' file like this:

 ```json
 {